 The drying process begins after the damaged area has been cleared of water and the structural hazards have been removed.
 They install fans and dehumidifiers in the area and may require plastic sheeting and heater to hasten water evaporation.
 Holes will be drilled to affected walls and baseboards to let it dry properly.
 Carpets may need to be lifted and sections of wood may need to be removed to avoid odor and mold growth.
 Excessive moisture might have damaged the house's structure.

 The area damaged by water needs to be done in a timely manner.
 If the schedule is pushed, the damage will spread or a clean water damage could escalate to a gray water damage and so on.
-Foregoing immediate repairs can have impacts on your health and your house's structure.
+Foregoing immediate repairs can have impacts on your health, the cleanup restoration and your house's structure.

 The extent of repair depends on the scope of the damage.
 Wood materials on walls, ceiling, and shelves may not dry properly, requiring replacement.
 The floor may need retiling, and an application of a fresh coat of paint can be done to restore the area.

-Once the reading in the moisture meter stabilizes the drying equipment will be removed and the remediation process is completed.
+Once the reading in the moisture meter stabilizes the drying equipment will be removed and the cleanup restoration process is completed.
+The sense of relief you’ll feel at this point in the process is understandable, but that doesn’t mean you can let your guard down just yet.

 Friendly, professional customer service, plus fair pricing, equals value.